m0xpd/4-1-Mux-for-Eurorack/Hardware/INFO.md

 Kicad projects, describing Front Panels for the main multiplexer and the slave.

-Initial versions of the pcb's and the front panels have been fabricated at https://jlcpcb.com/ (usual disclaimer) who delivered their usual high quality service.
+Initial versions of the pcbs and the front panels have been fabricated at https://jlcpcb.com/ (usual disclaimer) who delivered their usual high quality service.

 You can see the result of uploading the main multiplexer pcb gerbers to JLPCB's quote page here: